raspberrypilearning/getting-started-scratch/en/step_7.md

 + `color`{:class="block3looks"}: from `0` to `199` (bigger numbers will wrap around, so `200` is the same as `0`)
 + `fisheye`{:class="block3looks"}: `0` is no effect, bigger numbers give a bigger 'bulge' effect
-+ `whirl`{:class="block3looks"}: `0` is no effect, big numbers gives a big whirl to the left, big negative numbers give a big whirl to the right
++ `whirl`{:class="block3looks"}: `0` is no effect, big numbers give a big whirl to the left, big negative numbers give a big whirl to the right
 + `pixelate`{:class="block3looks"}: `0` is no effect, bigger numbers create more pixels
 + `mosaic`{:class="block3looks"}: `0` is no effect, bigger numbers create more copies
 + `brightness`{:class="block3looks"}: `0` is no effect, bigger numbers up to `100` make the sprite lighter, and negative numbers down to `-100` make the sprite darker